Chamber of Commerce History

 HISTORICAL EVOLUTION 1700 – Present

-The following account of the historical evolution of The Greater Westerly-Pawcatuck Area Chamber of Commerce during the time period of 1700 – Present has been compiled from newspaper articles and other published reference materials and this timeline is limited to a subjective synopsis of key events.
+The following account of the historical evolution and major highlights of The Greater Westerly-Pawcatuck Area Chamber of Commerce during the time period of 1700 – Present has been compiled from newspaper articles and other published reference materials.
+This timeline is limited to a subjective synopsis of key events.
 The origins of what became the Westerly Chamber of Commerce were originally born from activities of the Westerly Board of Trade.
 Boards of Trade originated in Europe and formed in Colonial times in the Americas for similar function.
 A Board of Trade had a regulatory function whereas a Chamber of Commerce is non-regulatory.
-For this reason, the official start of a Westerly Chamber of Commerce was in 1956, despite some similar functions and common individuals who were involved in the evolution to an independent 501c6.
+For this reason, the official start of a Westerly Chamber of Commerce was in 1956, despite some similar functions and common individuals who were involved in the evolution to an independent 501c6 business organization.
 Documents verifying the following events and original minutes of chamber meetings from 1956 are safeguarded and preserved for historical purposes.

 Westerly Board of Trade (WBT)